Looking for Expert-Level VA Claim Answers?📱Call Us Now! 737-295-2226

 4. Natural Progression Is Not the Same Escape Hatch

-The real question is still: Would it have been less severe but for the service-connected condition?
+Would the condition be less severe today but for the service-connected disability?

 What Spicer Did NOT Change